vitelabs/vite-wiki/docs/api/rpc/register.md

 :::

 ## register_getRewardData
-Return the composed request data to retrieve mining rewards.
+Return the composed request data for retrieving super node rewards(if applied.
+For the time being only super nodes(aka SBP) in snapshot consensus group are rewarded).
 Rewards mined within 90 days since the last retrieval block are retrieved per request.
 All rewards except mined in recent 30 minutes will be retrieved if the height between last retrieval block and current block is less than 90 days.
-Rewards mined within latest 30 minutes are not allowed to retrieve.
+Rewards mined within latest 24 hours are not allowed to retrieve.

 - **Parameters**:

   * `Gid`: Consensus group ID
-  * `string`: The node name of block producer
+  * `string`: The super node name
   * `Address`: The address of account to receive rewards

 - **Returns**: